The IRS Requires Taxpayers to Provide Drivers’ License Information When E-filing Taxes

 - Consent to supply the information contained on their drivers’ license or state ID card.

 - Refrain from supplying this information by filing taxes on paper.

 - E-file taxes by falsely stating that one does not have a drivers’ license or state Identification card.

 The first and second option are certainly viable.
 In either scenario, the taxpayer would be able to file his or her taxes.
 However, in the first option the taxpayer does reveal the information that he or she wished to protect and in the second option, the taxpayer is subject to inconvenience.
 Nevertheless, these options would allow a taxpayer to file without creating additional potential tax issues.

 The third option is likely problematic.
 Individuals who lie about not having a license or similar identification when they know they do are willfully making a false statement to the IRS.
 Making false or inaccurate representations or statements to the IRS can be viewed as a sign that the taxpayer is likely engaged in some form of tax fraud.
 This can lead to a tax audit.
 Furthermore, the filing of a false tax return is a federal crime.
 While it is somewhat unlikely that this would trigger a criminal tax prosecution for filing a false return, the crime can be punished by a prison sentence of up to three years and $250,000 in fines.
 Generally, it is wise to avoid making false statements and taxpayers should consider any inconvenience experienced as an investment in maintaining their tax compliance.

 Questions about Your U.S. Expat Taxes and In Need of an Experienced CPA?

 If you have questions or concerns about your approach to U.S. expat taxes, what income you need to report, actions you should take regarding offshore accounts, and any other tax anxieties CPA Ted Kleinman can help.
-For more than 20 years, Ted has helped people satisfy their tax obligations.
-To schedule a free consultation, call (541) 923-0903 today
+For more than 30 years, Ted has helped people satisfy their tax obligations.
+To schedule a consultation, schedule an appointment today